Shell plans to bid in Norway's 1st offshore wind tender

-OSLO, June 17 (Reuters) - Oil major Shell (RDSa.L) teamed up with Norwegian utilities BKK and Lyse to bid in the Nordic country's first offshore wind tender expected next year, the companies said on Thursday.
+OSLO (Reuters) - Oil major Shell teamed up with Norwegian utilities BKK and Lyse to bid in the Nordic country’s first offshore wind tender expected next year, the companies said on Thursday.

 Shell has been active in oil and gas extraction on the Norwegian continental shelf for several decades, and like many of its peers sees offshore wind as a cross-over technology in a bid to become carbon neutral in its operations.